 Departments of Oncology and of Biostatistics, Bioinformatics, and Biomathematics

 Lombardi Comprehensive Cancer Center

-In 2018, Dr. Bob Beckman edited (with Zoran Antonijevic) and published a book on innovative clinical trial designs that have the potential to increase the efficiency of bringing life-altering medicines to patients, Platform Trials in Drug Development: Umbrella Trials and Basket Trials, Chapman and Hall, CRC Press.
-He contributed 5 chapters, including one with Subha Madhavan and Daphne Guinn.
-Zoran and Bechman were able to recruit an extraordinary author group for the book !
+- Edited (with Zoran Antonijevic) and published a book on innovative clinical trial designs that have the potential to increase the efficiency of bringing life-altering medicines to patients, Platform Trials in Drug Development: Umbrella Trials and Basket Trials, Chapman and Hall, CRC Press.
+He contributed 5 chapters, including one with coauthors Subha Madhavan and Daphne Guinn.
+Zoran and Bob were able to recruit an extraordinary author group for the book !
 The books are available via hard cover and kindle on Amazon here.